 - Has been clinically validated and proven in practice (hundreds of thousands of screenings by thousands of pediatricians)

-- Is easy to use – it’s on a smartphone
+- Is easy to use – it’s on an iPhone

-- Costs nothing up front, has low monthly subscription
+- Costs nothing up front, has a low monthly subscription

 - Is eligible for reimbursement using CPT® codes 99174, 99177